TS-DEV-DEBUG-V2/GBEMU43DS/README.md

 ![dev](https://repobeats.axiom.co/api/embed/03a6bd466448c62229b808319e18938eea2a3951.svg "Repobeats analytics image")

-### GBEMU43DS is based on my project, gbemu.
+### GBEMU43DS is based on my project, gbemu. (gbemu has been deprecated)

 ### This project can be compiled for Windows but it's just for developing (not recommended).

-### Emscripten build has also been deprecated check, out the normal [gbemu](https://github.com/ts-dev-debug-v2/gb-emu) for Windows and Emscripten web builds.
+### Emscripten build has also been deprecated check, out the normal [rustyboy](https://github.com/ts-dev-debug-v2/rustyboy) for Windows and Emscripten web builds.
 (NOTE: some features are missing in those builds.)

 ### GBEMU43DS Features
 - Gameboy Camera emulation (uses the 3ds camera as a gameboy camera !)